Keep the Demons Out of Osaka!

 See where Osaka Metro can take you to experience Setsubun!

-※Photos shown are from Setsubun two years ago.
-Please check with the temple for details of the event in 2021.
+※Photos shown are from Setsubun past years ago.
+Please check with the temple for details of the event in 2023.

 Feast your eyes on this long-time Osaka Setsubun tradition!